 Skip to main content

-Local add-on testing
+Local app testing

 • Follow the instructions to download and install the Remote Containers VS Code extension.